M.A. Program Student Learning Outcomes:

-The MA in Art is an advanced degree for specialization in art education, art history and visual art, requiring a minimum of 30 units.
+The Master of Arts in Visual Arts is an advanced degree, requiring a minimum of 30 units.
 Students accepted into the program are expected to be registered full time, taking a minimum of 9 units per semester.
 The areas of specialization are as follows:

 - Illustration: Erik Sandberg

 Please contact the graduate area coordinators for more information about each area.

 The MA program requirements are listed in the University Catalog.
 Selection for admission into the MA program is conducted by the Visual Arts Graduate Committee.
 MA applications and required materials for Spring matriculation are due the first Friday in September.
 MA applications and required materials for Fall matriculation are due the first Monday in February.
 Application details can be found on the About page and on applyweb.
 The application fee is $30.